Jeanette Louise Ray

 • Height and Weight 4'0, 80 pounds

-• Clothing/Jewelry Description A beige corduroy coat, an orange jumper, blue knee socks and buff shoes.
+• Clothing/Jewelry Description A beige corduroy coat, an orange jumper, blue or beige knee socks and light buff suede shoes.
 Carrying a paper sack lunch with her name written on the side of the bag.

 • Distinguishing Characteristics Caucasian female.
 Brown hair, blue eyes.
 At the time of her disappearance, the underside of Jeanette's right jaw was bandaged due to recent surgery.